jadecobra/python_tdd_exercises/source/truth_table_12_project.rst

     def project_second(p, q):
         return False

-  the terminal shows an :doc:`AssertionError` for the first case
+  the terminal shows an :doc:`/AssertionError` for the first case
 * I change the return value to make it pass

   .. code-block:: python